 Mayne Island Agricultural Fair

-For Canada’s 150 Celebration we are recognizing the history of Miners’ Bay.
-As this is where the miners stopped to rest on their way from the ships arriving in Victoria to the gold fields of British Columbia and the Yukon we will be setting up a gold panning event where children and adults can come and try their luck at finding hidden jewels in the sand.
+For Canada’s 150 Celebration we recognized the history of Miners’ Bay.
+As this is where the miners stopped to rest on their way from the ships arriving in Victoria to the gold fields of British Columbia and the Yukon we set up a gold panning event where children and adults can come and try their luck at finding hidden jewels in the sand.

 Zucchini Races – General Guidelines